 Taxes can feel overwhelming, even when you aren’t a freelancer.
-But as a self-employed writer, the better you understand your taxes (and the sooner you prepare), the easier life gets when April rolls around.
+But as a self-employed online service provider, the better you understand your taxes (and the sooner you prepare), the easier life gets when April rolls around.

 Rachel Meltzer